SQL Server Version List: A Comprehensive Guide for Devs

 • Accelerated Database Recovery

-READ ALSO The Forest Dedicated Server Hosting
+READ ALSO Free Windows Cloud Server Hosting for Devs

 These features made SQL Server more powerful and flexible, and it continued to evolve to meet the changing needs of developers and businesses.